Kyuuhachi/Aureole/book/src/factoria.md

 > The district is made up of 64 blocks, with blocks one
 > through eight designed as the Ark's primary trade port.

-Factoria is a work-in-progress application for manipulating the `.dir`/`.dat` archives used in the PC versions of the Sky games.
+Factoria is an application for manipulating the `.dir`/`.dat` archives used in the PC versions of the Sky games.

-Current functionality is limited to listing archive contents, but planned features include extracting (full and selective), creating, inserting, replacing, and optimizing[^optimize] archives.
+The most important functionality, of course, is extracting the constituent files from an archive.
+This can be done simply by dragging the `.dir`[^dir] file over the exe, which will place the files in a subdirectory of the same name next to it.

+Other functionality, only available on the command line, includes:
+- listing file contents,
+- adding and deleting files[^optimize],
+- creating archives from scratch (not yet implemented).

+However, **use of these features is largely discouraged:** there is very little benefit in creating or editing archives compared to using [LB-ARK](./lb-ark.md).

+[^dir]: Dragging the `.dat` file currently does not work.
+This may change in the future.
 [^optimize]:
-  Replacing files inside an archive is not possible if the file is larger than the original, so they will instead be added to the end of the archive, with the original data left behind.
-The optimize subcommand will put files back into order and eliminate this junk data.
+  For performance reasons, adding and deleting files will avoid affecting other entries of the archive.
+Deleted or relocated entries will be zeroed out, so there's no risk of accidentally leaking deleted file data, but the space it previously occupied is still there, as well as other evidence of the edit history.
+Before publishing an archive, it is therefore recommended to use the `defrag` subcommand to eliminate this unused space.